Rob Holcombe, Director of Customer Support at Canopy Tax joins us in this episode of Support Ops Simplified.

 Rob: One of the biggest things that I feel like is really crucial to a culture when it comes to supporting is developing a spirit of ownership with every individual.
 I want every individual to feel as though they are a business owner, that they have their own customers.
 That their customers are not just Canopy customers but they’re also their own customers that are really in charge of they’re in charge of making sure from beginning to end that this resolution happens.
 Even if we pass something to our development team in order to get a bug fix or something like that, that we are the ones that circle around and close the loop.

-I’ve really tried to develop that so that if every individual has ownership, then you’re not only creating great agents but you’re also creating future leaders.
+I’ve really tried to develop that so that if every individual has ownership, then you’re not only creating great agents through agent training but you’re also creating future leaders.
 That’s really one of the things that we have strived for is, make sure that not only are we developing our own personal business but you guys are going to be leaders in the future, you’re part of the original six, right?

 Rob: You need to be bought into the culture and start building it.
 That’s one of the biggest things that I think a customer support team needs, is people who will individually take ownership of themselves rather than saying, ” Hopefully, somebody else is going to do it.”